camilo-nunez/chi2ad-docs/docs/source/fs.rst

 Filesystems
 -----------

 On Chi2AD, we provide the Lustre parallel filesystem version 2.10.5.
-Users have access to three different storage spaces: `HOME` and `WORK`.
+Users have access to two different storage spaces: `HOME` and `WORK`.
 Each storage area has a specific purpose as described below.

 +----------+-------------------------------------------------------------------------------------------------------------+
 || HOME    || is the file system where users sessions start upon login.                                                  |